Americo Makk: The Presidents and beyond

-In 1985, Americo, Eva and A.B. painted the first in a series of large collaborative paintings, at 5 feet by 8 feet, combining the styles of all three painters, called "Trilogy", a view of Central Park.
+In 1985, Americo, Eva, and A.B. painted the first in a series of large collaborative paintings, at 5 feet by 8 feet, combining the styles of all three painters, called "Trilogy", a view of Central Park.
 The next collaborative work "Spirit of Paris" was unveiled at a private reception at Lawrence Ross Galleries in Beverly Hills in January 1986.
-Americo painted the right most one-third of the painting, while Eva painted the center third and A.B. painted the left most one-third of the painting.
+Americo painted the rightmost one-third of the painting, while Eva painted the center third and A.B. painted the leftmost one-third of the painting.
 Each artist signed below the area of their work.

 In 1986, the book Makk Family, A Vision of Life, was published by Makk Studios in Honolulu, Hawaii.
-It was also produced in a limited edition with wood box set and special prints of the family's paintings.
+It was also produced in a limited edition with a wood box set and special prints of the family's paintings.